The Zone (YTV)

 The Zone is the flagship weekday afternoon programming block on the Canadian television channel YTV.
-It currently airs between 4:00 p.m. and 6:00 p.m.
+It airs between 4:00 p.m. and 6:00 p.m.
 ET and PT in Canada.
-On Saturday mornings, it is called The Zone Weekend (formerly Crunch).
+On Saturday mornings, it is called The Zone Weekend (formerly Crunch), broadcasting between 7:00 a.m. and 12:00 p.m.

-Occasionally, guests appear on The Zone, such as children's author Robert Munsch and environmentalist David Suzuki.
+Occasionally, guests appear on The Zone; previous guests include children's author Robert Munsch and environmentalist David Suzuki.

 Current version

-Currently, the hosts of The Zone are Spencer Litzinger, Melony Manikavasagar and Kelsey Liem.
+Currently, The Zone is unhosted; YTV dropped program jockeys in summer 2023 due to cuts from Corus CEO Doug Murphy.

 History and current developments

 The Zone began its life as the Afterschool Zone on YTV, debuting on September 2, 1991, with its first host Gordon Michael Woolvett (aka Gord the PJ Man).